raspberrypilearning/flatgame/en/step_3.md

 --- /task ---

 --- task ---
-2. Create a new email: Enter your own email address or your club mentor’s.
-Attach the image(s) using the paperclip or attach file icon.
+2. Create a new email: Enter your own email address or your club mentor’s email address.
+Attach the images using the paperclip icon or the attach file icon.
 --- /task ---

 --- task ---